It might seem like ages ago, but do you remember a time before e-mail? There are likely some of you who can, and some of you who can't.

 When I first entered into the healthcare industry, computers were making their way into just about every healthcare setting, but emailing had yet to come.
-You woud type a MEMORANDUM using a word processing program, print it, place it in an interoffice envelope and write the recipient’s name on the outside of the envelope.
+You would type a MEMORANDUM using a word processing program, print it, place it in an interoffice envelope and write the recipient’s name on the outside of the envelope.
 You would then place the envelope in an outgoing mail box in your office.

-Twice daily the mail would be taken to the mail room and incoming mail would be picked up.
+Twice a day the mail would be taken to the mail room and incoming mail would be picked up.
 Any interoffice envelopes with your name on them would be delivered to your office and your sent memo would be delivered to its recipient.
 We also used the phone a lot.
 As you can imagine, communicating a message often took several hours, sometimes days.

 But then came e-mail; a time-saving, miracle form of communication.
 Communications can be carried out in less than a second thanks to e-mail, allowing us to spend more time on other tasks -- reading, planning, organizing, etc. Work environments are constantly evolving to do more with less.
 E-mail enabled us to communicate quickly with less effort...more with less.